 Verbal agreements aren't enough.
 My co-founder and I formed several verbal agreements at the beginning of our partnership.
 When Feel Free faced more difficult decisions, those verbal agreements fell short.

-Facebook, one of the most successful startups of our age, struggled through an ugly legal battle after the Winklevoss twins claimed CEO Mark Zuckerberg made a verbal agreement to give them equity in the company.
+Facebook, one of the most infamous organizations of our age, struggled through an ugly legal battle after the Winklevoss twins claimed CEO Mark Zuckerberg made a verbal agreement to give them equity in the company.

 Zuckerberg eventually prevailed, but there's no doubt the Winkelvoss brothers wish they had more than a verbal agreement.